Nome (Egypt): Ptolemaic Egypt

-Some nomes were added or renamed during the Graeco-Roman occupation of Egypt.
+Some nomes were added or renamed during the Graeco-Roman era of Egypt.
 For example, the Ptolemies renamed the Crocodilopolitan nome to Arsinoe.
-Hadrian created a new nome, Antinoopolites, for which Antinoöpolis was the capital.

 Roman Egypt

 The nomes survived into Roman times.
 Under Roman rule, individual nomes minted their own coinage, the so-called "nome coins", which still reflect individual local associations and traditions.
 The nomes of Egypt retained their primary importance as administrative units until the fundamental rearrangement of the bureaucracy during the reigns of Diocletian and Constantine the Great.
+Additionally, Hadrian created a new nome, Antinoopolites, for which Antinoöpolis was the capital.

 From AD 307/8, their place was taken by smaller units called pagi.
 Eventually powerful local officials arose who were called pagarchs, through whom all patronage flowed.
 The pagarch's essential role was as an organizer of tax-collection.
 Later the pagarch assumed some military functions as well.
 The pagarchs were often wealthy landowners who reigned over the pagi from which they originated.